scottdorman/scottdorman.github.io/_posts/2020/2020-04-17-net-core-project-versioning-updates.md

 - Add additional versioning strategies.
 Right now, there are two, both of which are date-based.
 - Add more flexibility in the creating a variant of the `version.props` file in different formats.
 I can see plain text and JSON formatted right now, possibly some other formats later on.
 - Improve task logging and output
-- Add more flexibility for updating a release notes document, possibly
+- Add more flexibility for updating a release notes document, possibly different formats as well.